SAT Recommended Reading List

 While taking practice tests and studying vocabulary can help students with the reading section, one of the best things a student can do is to become more familiar with these types of texts in general.

 Think about it: the average SAT reading passage is only 750 words.
-The average number of words in a scientific article is 4,500-7,500 words.
+However, the average number of words in a scientific article is 4,500-7,500 words.
 The average book is 70,000 to 120,000 words.
 You would have to take almost 100 SAT practice tests to get the exposure that one book will give you.

 By reading longer works, such as full articles, historical essays, and even entire novels, you will be able to increase the ease with which you read and comprehend the SAT reading material.
 This will not only increase your accuracy with the questions, but it will also improve your time management, as you can spend less time struggling to get through the passage!